-ANTH 651-3 Traditional Use Studies An advanced seminar on traditional use studies, their use, application, and development.
-The seminar will examine the origins and development of this field, review case studies and recent applications, and contemporary policies.
+ANTH 651-3 Traditional Use Studies This course is an advanced seminar on traditional use studies, their use, application, and development.
+The seminar examines the origins and development of this field, reviews case studies and recent applications, and analyzes contemporary policies.

-Prerequisites: ANTH 101-3 or FNST 100-3 or permission of instructor Precluded: ANTH 451-3, FNST 451-3, FNST 651-3
+Prerequisites: Permission of instructor Precluded: ANTH 451-3, FNST 451-3, FNST 651-3